Skip to main content

 src/terse.generated.ts is created by terse generate.
 Do not edit it by hand.
 It exports:

-• Deterministic tool wrappers exposed through agent.tools.*
+• Deterministic tool wrappers on TerseAgent via agent.tools.* (filtered by skills)

 Re-run terse generate when your integration context changes.
 Do not edit src/terse.generated.ts by hand.